rackerlabs/support-how-to/content/how-to/cloud-servers/serving-your-domain-from-a-rackspace-cloud-server/index.md

 product_url: cloud-servers
 ---

-Rackspace Cloud is not a domain registrar similar to GoDaddy, Tucows, or NameCheap.
+Rackspace Cloud is not a domain registrar similar to GoDaddy&reg;, Tucows&reg;, or NameCheap&reg;.
 To serve your domain from a Rackspace Cloud Server, you need to have already registered your domain with a valid registrar.
-To serve that domain from your Rackspace Cloud
-Server, you need to change the nameservers associated with the domain, so that traffic can be routed to your domain being served from your Cloud Server.
+Then, you need to change the nameservers associated with the domain so that the system can route traffic to the domain being served from your Cloud Server.

 You can change the name servers for an existing domain to the Rackspace name servers by following these steps: